 - Art.
 1. Referee Correction of Match Errors.
 Referees may, at any time, stop the match to make corrections.
 In-match timing/scoring corrections may be made when discovered.
-Corrections to referee calls on the mat will adhere to the dead time rule. - Art.
+All match time corrections shall follow the procedures outlined in Rule 3.18.5. - Art.
 2. Deadline.
 During a dual meet, correction of all in-match errors shall be made by the referee before the start of the next match.
 An error during the last match of a dual meet must be corrected before the referee has signed the scorebook.
 When electronic scoring is used, the last match of a dual meet is final once the referee approaches the table after the last match has concluded and confirms with the scorer the final outcome of the meet.
-During a tournament, the correction of all in-match errors shall be made by the referee before both wrestlers leave the mat or before the referee requests that the bout sheet leaves the scorer's table. - Art.
+During a tournament, the correction of all in-match errors shall be made by the referee before both wrestlers leave the mat or before the referee requests that the bout sheet leaves the scorer's table.
+For extra matches, the correction of all in-match errors shall be made by the referee before both wrestlers leave the mat. - Art.
 3. Individual Match Results Final.
 Alleged in-match errors discovered after the timeline indicated in Rule 3.18.2 are not subject to appeal or review. - Art.
 4. Clerical Errors Team Score.
 A clerical error in recording team scoring in a dual meet or tournament may be corrected when discovered.
-When determining if a team score error is clerical, the correction shall not require the changing, correcting, re-adding or any other alteration to any match during the competition.
+When determining if a team score error is clerical, the correction shall not require the changing, correcting, re-adding or any other alteration to any match during the competition. - Art.
+5. In-Match Corrections.
+The referee will utilize the sequence below to best determine the amount of time to add or subtract from the score clock or to correct any other in-match error.
+The referee's decision on any match, score or timing correction is final. - a.
+If available, the referee shall consult the video review system to attempt to correct an error, and use the view of the score clock and/or an integrated timing system to correct the time.
+(See Rules 3.13.6 and 3.13.8.) - b.
+If video review is not available or the video review integrated timing system and/or view of the score clock is not useful to resolve the timing issue or correct a possible match error, the referee shall consult the second referee (if available) and/or the timer to determine whether there is an error and/or timing correction that must be made.